 1832-1847, 1848, 1852-55

 Cheltenham’s first MP could politely be called a bit of a character.
-The twelfth child of the high-living Fifth Earl of Berkeley and a former maidservant Mary Cole, Craven reached the rank of captain in the Life Guards and was brother to four previous Gloucestershire MPs.
-He was once accused of guarding the door of a London bookshop while his brother horsewhipped the Tory proprietor for publishing a bad review of his book.
-He also fought a duel against the Tory MP for Chippenham but, mercifully, both missed twice.
+The eleventh (or perhaps twelfth) child of the high-living Fifth Earl of Berkeley and a former maidservant Mary Cole, Craven reached the rank of captain in the Life Guards and was brother to four other Gloucestershire MPs.
+In 1836 he was found guilty of guarding the door of a London bookshop alongside a hired heavy while his brother Grantley horsewhipped the Tory proprietor for refusing to divulge the identity of a venomous reviewer of his novel Berkeley Castle.
+The brothers’ defence was that the review was particularly insulting about their mother’s background.
+Craven also fought a duel against the Tory MP for Chippenham but, mercifully, both missed twice.

 One of his last parliamentary interventions in 1855 was to question the orders given at the disastrous charge of the light brigade during the Crimean War.
 He died in Carlsbad in Germany in 1855, still an MP but aged just 50.